jeremycross/Python-Notes/README.md

 A collection of my notes from learning python, written while using linkedin learning and exploring

 ## Python Essential Training by Bill Weinman
-For the most useful beginners notes look under 'Ex_Files_Python_EssT/Exercise Files'
+For the most useful beginners notes look under 'Essential_Training_BillWeinman'
 Chapter breakdown for that folder is (notes updated to Chapter 7):

 Chapter 2: Language Overview